top of page

 Downloadable headshots here.

-Chang is the recipient of the Don Haig Award, the Yolande and Pierre Perrault Award, and the Guggenheim Emerging Artist Award.
-He is a member of the Directors Guild of Canada.
-In 2013, he was invited to become a member of the Academy of Motion Picture Arts and Sciences, the organization behind the Academy Awards / Oscars®.
+A graduate of Montreal’s Concordia University and the Neighborhood Playhouse in New York, Chang is the recipient of the Don Haig Award, the Yolande and Pierre Perrault Award, and the Guggenheim Emerging Artist Award.
+He is a member of the Academy of Motion Picture Arts and Sciences, Directors Guild of Canada, and Writers Guild of Canada.

 Up the Yangtze and The Fruit Hunters were co-produced by the National Film Board of Canada and Eyesteelfilm